 Please note: on April 1, 2020 the mandate to approve special programs moved from the B.C.
 Human Rights Tribunal to BC’s Office of the Human Rights Commissioner.
-From April 1, 2020 to May 1, 2020 there will be a one-month pause in approvals as the programs move over.

 Implementing a special program is a unique opportunity to advance equality in British Columbia.
 Equality means that each person is treated fairly and with dignity.
 It means that “no one is denied opportunities for reasons that have nothing to do with inherent ability”.1 In some cases, that means treating different people the same.
 In many cases, it means treating different people differently.
 In this way, we work towards achieving a society of mutual respect where all are equal in dignity and rights.2

 This document explains what special programs are and how to apply to BC’s Office of the Human Rights Commissioner (BCOHRC) for approval of a special program.

 A “special program” is any program adopted by an employer or other service provider that aims to improve the conditions for an individual or group that has faced disadvantage.
 It may be part of an employment equity program.

 “Disadvantage” refers to historic barriers to full participation in social, cultural, economic and political life.
 For example: